Skip to Main Content

 Federal Law

-If a debt collector violates one of the laws listed above, there are a few things you can do.
-Both the federal law and the Texas law allow you to sue the debt collector.
+Both federal and Texas law allow a person to sue a debt collector if the collector violates the law.
 Violations of the Texas law are criminal offenses.
 You can also file complaints with several state and federal agencies listed below.

 File a Complaint